starship/starship/docs/vi-VN/config/README.md

 - The current directory contains a `.python-version` file
 - The current directory contains a `Pipfile` file
 - The current directory contains a `__init__.py` file
-- Đường dẫn hiện tại chứa một tập tin `pyproject.toml`
+- The current directory contains a `pyproject.toml` file
-- Đường dẫn hiện tại chứa một tập tin `requirements.txt`
+- The current directory contains a `requirements.txt` file
-- Đường dẫn hiện tại chứa một tập tin `setup.py`
+- The current directory contains a `setup.py` file
-- Đường dẫn hiện tại chứa một tập tin `tox.ini`
+- The current directory contains a `tox.ini` file
 - The current directory contains a file with the `.py` extension.
 - A virtual environment is currently activated